TBD54566975/dwn-sdk-js/README.md

 <!-- @format -->
-# 🎉 **We're participating in Hacktoberfest 2023!** 🎉
+# :tada: **We're participating in Hacktoberfest 2023!** :tada:

 Want to contribute during Hacktoberfest?
 We'd love to have you!
 Dive in, and your contributions could earn you some exclusive rewards.

 The **first 20 contributors** to successfully merge a PR will secure exclusive swag of their choosing from our [TBD shop](https://www.tbd.shop/)— we're in the midst of uploading new swag!
-Keep an eye on our [leaderboard issue](https://github.com/TBD54566975/developer.tbd.website/issues/721) to see where you rank! ⭐️
+Keep an eye on our [leaderboard issue](https://github.com/TBD54566975/developer.tbd.website/issues/721) to see where you rank! :star:

-🚀 **Gear up for a month packed with exciting events!** 🎉
+🚀 **Gear up for a month packed with exciting events!** :tada:

-- Mark your calendars for our **Hacktoberfest Launch event on [October 2nd](https://discord.com/events/937858703112155166/1154126364484583465)**.
+- Mark your calendars for our **Hacktoberfest Launch event on [October 2nd on Discord](https://discord.com/events/937858703112155166/1154126364484583465)**.
 - Stay in the loop - keep an eye on our Discord calendar and pop into our [events-and-updates channel](https://discord.com/channels/937858703112155166/1151972299814215701) regularly!
 You won't want to miss out!

 ## **Hacktoberfest Guidelines:**

 - Ensure your contribution is meaningful and fits within the scope of our project, by reading an open issue in its entirety before diving in.
 - Check out our `good-first-issue` and `hacktoberfest` labels in the issues section.
 - Join our Discord: Connect with the community, stay up to date with Hacktoberfest events/prizes, and discuss Hacktoberfest contributions on our Discord server.
-Click [here](https://discord.com/channels/937858703112155166/1151216855957123104) to join.
+Click [to Join our Discord channel](https://discord.com/channels/937858703112155166/1151216855957123104).
 - Always be respectful and follow our [code of conduct](https://developer.tbd.website/open-source/code-of-conduct).
 - If in doubt about what to contribute, reach out to maintainers by raising a question in the relevant issue or specified discord channel.
 - **Other participating TBD Repos:**